 Two weeks before my heat I was down in Dorset for a few days holiday.
 I couldn't take all my screenprinting equipment with me so devised a way of replicating a screenprint by painting each layer of colour in black, taking a photo, importing in to Photoshop and colouring the blocks.
 I prepared three pictures this way, two of the holiday cottage garden in Ruins Lane, Chideock, and one of Eype beach.

 West Wycombe Practice

 A week before my heat I was told it was to be held at West Wycombe Park.
 I researched images on the web and created two prints.
-The first was a view of the house from across a lake, and the second was a small building in the grounds, also reflected in the lake.
+The first was a view of the house from across a lake, and the second was of the Temple of Music building in the grounds, also reflected in the lake (which turned out to be the scene in the first West Wycombe heat).
 It had been an intense period preparing for the event.
 Hopefully I was ready.